DrPoppyseed/rust-restaurant-api/README.md

 $ make test
 ```

+You could also just create a mongodb database from Mongodb Atlas and use the Mongo URI connection string given by the
+service.

 ## Learnings

 To speed up the `Dockerfile` build time, I found an interesting gist that went through explaining how one could